martialbb/genascope-frontend/README.md

 # CancerGenix

 CancerGenix is a comprehensive web application designed to help identify individuals who may benefit from genetic testing for hereditary cancer syndromes.
-The platform consists of a chat-based risk assessment tool, eligibility analysis, and lab integration features.
+The platform consists of a chat-based risk assessment tool, eligibility analysis, lab integration features, and appointment scheduling capabilities.

 ## 🔄 Project Architecture